 Q: Do you consider yourselves a comedy musicians (a comedy band)?

-Absolutely not.
-We like to think we’re entertaining, but our goal isn’t to be exclusively funny… we leave that to the pros like Stephen Lynch and Todd Chappelle.
-While we have some songs that are on the funny side (“Hole In Your Pants,” “Kids Today,” “The Garden of Bad Metaphors”), we like to use humor as a tool to engage the audience and pull them in; but making people laugh isn’t our exclusive goal.
-Similar to the band Barenaked Ladies, they have funny songs like “If I Had A Million Dollars” which is probably what got you interested in the band, but you love them because of their more serious material like “Brian Wilson.”
-I wouldn’t call them a comedy band.
-I’d call them a talented bunch of musicians whose personalities and sense of humor comes through in their music; we like that description for us, too.
+A: No, not really.
+We try to be entertaining, but our goal isn’t to be exclusively funny… we leave that to the pros like Stephen Lynch and Todd Chappelle.
+While we have some songs that are humorous (“Hole In Your Pants,” “Kids Today,” “The Garden of Bad Metaphors”), we like to use humor as a tool to engage the audience and pull them in; but making people laugh isn’t our exclusive goal.
+Similar to the band Barenaked Ladies, they have funny songs like “If I Had A Million Dollars” or “Be My Yoko Ono” which is probably what got you interested in the band, but you love them because of their more serious material like “Brian Wilson” and “Call and Answer.”
+I wouldn’t call those guys a comedy band; I’d call them a talented bunch of musicians whose personalities and sense of humor comes through in their music; we like that description for us, too.